Artem Sevastopolsky

 HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs

-Artem Sevastopolsky Philip Grassal, Simon Giebenhain, ShahRukh Athar, Luisa Verdoliva, Matthias Nießner
+Artem Sevastopolsky, Philip Grassal, Simon Giebenhain, ShahRukh Athar, Luisa Verdoliva, Matthias Nießner

 project page / video / arXiv / code